top of page

 Jean Hunt

 Jean Hunt is a lifelong resident of Boston.
-Upon marriage, she moved to the “St. Ann’s, Popes’ Hill” neighborhood of Neponset, Dorchester.
+Upon marriage she moved to St. Ann’s/Pope’s Hill/Neponset in Dorchester.
 She joined the Hunt family who now boasts 5 generations of family in Neponset.

 Volunteering in the community is part of the DNA of the Hunt family.
-Jean is a cofounder of Neponset/ Daniel Driscoll Health Center and Harbor Health Services.
-Jean services on the board of Work, Inc.
+Jean is a co-founder of Neponset/ Daniel Driscoll Health Center and Harbor Health Services, and Jean serves on the board of Work, Inc. She was a member of DUNA (Dorchester United Neighborhood Association), Pope's Hill Neighborhood Association and is on the Capital Campaign for the Boston Home.

 Director